Approximate Border Location

 Seasonal and Weather Considerations

-Summer (June-August) brings warm weather (20-26°C) and busy tourism, with waits up to 45 minutes on weekends.
+Summer (June-August) brings warm weather (20-26°C) and busy tourism, with waits minimal during festivals.
 Winter (December-March) delivers snow (-10 to 0°C) and icy roads, requiring winter tires; check 511 services.
 Spring and fall are quieter but rainy, so pack waterproof gear.
 Peak holidays, like U.S. Thanksgiving or Canada Day, increase traffic, so cross early.
 Akwesasne festivals may draw local crowds, adding vibrancy.

 Planning Your Crossing